seeess1/seeess1.github.io/projects.md

 <br>
 <br>
 ## Retail

-We also helped retailers decide how to grow their business by making maps like this one, which finds similar neighborhoods across cities based on machine learning models:
+We helped retailers decide how to grow their business by making maps like this one, which finds similar neighborhoods across cities based on machine learning models:

 <a href = "assets/images/neighborhoods.gif"><img src="assets/images/neighborhoods.gif" alt="Neighborhoods gif"></a>
 <br>
 <br>
 ## Cocktails To Go

 And we even made maps for New Yorkers looking for [a place to get a drink outside](https://cocktails.topos.com/):

 <a href = "assets/images/cocktails-smartphone.png"><img src="assets/images/cocktails-smartphone.png" alt="Cocktails To Go"></a>